AB Electrolux (publ) – Annual report – 31 December 2020

 Disaggregation of revenue

 Electrolux manufactures and sells appliances mainly in the wholesale market to customers being retailers.
 Electrolux products include refrigerators, dishwashers, washing machines, cookers, vacuum cleaners, air conditioners and small domestic appliances.
-Major Appliances and Home Care & SDA focus on the consumer market and Professional Products on professional users.
-Sales of services are not material in relation to Electrolux total net sales as described above.
-Product and geography are considered important attributes when disaggregating Electrolux revenue.
-Therefore, the table below presents net sales related to Major Appliances, Home Care & SDA and Professional Products per geographical region.
+Electrolux has four business areas with focus on the consumer market.
+Sales of services are not material in relation to Electrolux total net sales.